 Most litigations reach a point, sooner or later, when the parties discuss settlement.
 When should you discuss settlement in your litigation?
 There is no precise rule.
-It could be right after you file the complaint or after the parties has the chance to look at each other’s evidence (discovery).
-There are some other things to know re settlement in litigation:
+It could be right after you file the complaint or after the parties have the chance to look at each other’s evidence (discovery).
+There are some other things to know about settlement in litigation:

 Nothing Said can be Used as Evidence

 New York’s civil procedure code (CPLR 4547) provides very useful protection for settlement talks: nothing said in them can be used as evidence against a party later; for example, you cannot tell a judge or jury that a defendant acknowledged liability by offering a settlement.
 It is a good practice to head emails or correspondence “Confidential–for settlement purposes only”, or similar wording.